Reloaded-Project/Reloaded-III/docs/Services/Central-Server.md

 ### Search API

+!!! note "This API does not have a hosted endpoint."

+    This is a CDN only API.

 !!! info "Retrieves the entire list of mods for a specific game"

     We download this and can then search locally.